 Electrospinning Process for Continuous High-Volume Silicon Micro- and Nano-Wire Production (RFT-311)

 Scientists at North Dakota State University (NDSU) have developed a process for continuous high-volume production of silicon micro-and nano-wires based on electrospinning.
 The technology is based on the ability to use liquid silane as a starting material, so the length of the wires is essentially unlimited.
 The wires can be produced with a variety of polymers, metal particles, and silane variations to generate a range of properties and capabilities.
 Potential applications include composite materials, electronic devices, sensors, photodetectors, batteries, ultracapacitors, and photosensitive substrates.

 The Use of Fibers From Agricultural Waste Streams as a Reinforcing Agent in Commodity Thermoplastics (RFT-278)

 This invention describes a process wherein lignocellulosic fibers recovered from various agricultural waste streams (such as crop waste otherwise discarded by ethanol plants) are combined with commodity thermoplastics as a means of reinforcing and strengthening the plastics.
 This method works with commodity thermoplastics and recycled plastics where other fiber reinforcing processes have not succeeded.

-This invention pertains to the preparation of two-component polyurethane coating formulation comprising: an epoxy functional binder, and a blended curing component (having one sol-gel and one amine cross-linker.
+This invention pertains to the preparation of a two-component polyurethane coating formulation comprising: an epoxy-functional binder, and a blended curing component (having one sol-gel and one amine cross-linker.

 This invention involves the preparation of a novel coating composition comprising a glycidyl carbamate functional resin, an aromatic epoxy resin, and a polyamine cross-linker.
 This coating formulation with the aromatic epoxy resin has improved corrosion resistance over coatings that do not contain the aromatic epoxy resin.